-Perched on Peblinge Sø, one of Copenhagen’s man-made lakes, Hotel Kong Arthur and its sister hotel, Ibsens Hotel, are hidden away within the walls of an 1882 apprentices’ residence, on the edge of the hip Nørrebro neighborhood.
+Perched on Peblinge Sø, one of Copenhagen’s man-made lakes, Hotel Kong Arthur is hidden away within the walls of an 1882 apprentices’ residence, on the edge of the hip Nørrebro neighborhood.
 From the outside, it looks like any other historic building in Copenhagen, hidden down a cobblestoned alley, but walk through the doors and you’ll discover a whole world inside.
-In honor of the hotel’s medieval-inspired name, a full suit of armor greets guests upon arrival, and shields flank the roaring fireplace in the lobby, but the historic comparisons stop there.
+In honor of the hotel’s medieval-inspired name, a full suit of armor greets guests upon arrival, but the historic comparisons stop there.
 Each room is individually designed in modern Danish style—minimalist, light, welcoming, with all the modern gadgets and a look worthy of a design magazine.
 With its highly acclaimed spa, three restaurants, private courtyard, conference rooms, and even an afternoon happy hour for guests, Hotel Kong Arthur is an oasis in and of itself—if only it weren’t so well situated to tempt guests out to explore the city.